apache/pekko-http/docs/src/main/paradox/client-side/index.md

 # 5. Client API

-All client-side functionality of Akka HTTP, for consuming HTTP-based services offered by other endpoints, is currently provided by the `akka-http-core` module.
+All client-side functionality of Apache Pekko HTTP, for consuming HTTP-based services offered by other endpoints, is currently provided by the `pekko-http-core` module.

 It is recommended to first read the @ref[Implications of the streaming nature of Request/Response Entities](../implications-of-streaming-http-entity.md) section, as it explains the underlying full-stack streaming concepts, which may be unexpected when coming